 Whip Lash: We’ve all heard of whiplash and if you fall far enough or you’re not prepared when the rope catches you, you could experience it along with other shocks.

-Due to the high risk of injury, you need to progress with lead climbing slowly.
+Due to the high risk of injury, you must progress slowly with lead climbing.
 You should take a few controlled falls before falling accidentally and you need to be careful on feet placement so you avoid toe tucking.

 If you only stick with top-roping, your climbing is going to be limited to indoor gyms, outdoor crags when you have someone available to set up the route on a top rope, and crags that are already set up on the top rope, though these are rare to find.